Bayesian learning of Causal Structure and Mechanisms with GFlowNets and Variational Bayes: Variational Bayes-DAG-GFlowNet

 where $\phi$ are the variational parameters of the distribution over graphs, $\lambda$ are the parameters of the distribution over mechanism parameters, and $\theta_{k}$ are the parameters of the mechanism corresponding to the variable $X_{k}$.
 Using this factorization, it is possible to use Variational Bayes to alternatively update the distribution over graphs $q_{\phi}(G)$, and the distribution over parameters $q_{\lambda}(\theta\mid G)$.
 We can write the Evidence Lower-Bound (ELBO) for this model as $\log P(\mathcal{D}) \geq \mathrm{ELBO}(\phi, \lambda)$, where

-The derivation of the ELBO is available in \cref{app:elbo}.
-Variational Bayes corresponds to coordinate ascent on $\mathrm{ELBO}(\phi, \lambda)$, alternatively maximizing it wrt.\ the parameters $\phi$ of the distribution over graphs, and wrt.\ the parameters $\lambda$ of the distribution over mechanism parameters.
-Inspired by \citep{Deleu2022BayesianSL}, we use a GFlowNet in order to model the distribution $q_{\phi}(G)$ (where $\phi$ are the parameters of the GFlowNet).
+The derivation of the ELBO is available in \ref{app:elbo}.
+Variational Bayes corresponds to coordinate ascent on $\mathrm{ELBO}(\phi, \lambda)$, alternatively maximizing it with respect to\ the parameters $\phi$ of the distribution over graphs, and with respect to the parameters $\lambda$ of the distribution over mechanism parameters.
+Inspired by \citet{Deleu2022BayesianSL}, we use a GFlowNet in order to model the distribution $q_{\phi}(G)$ (where $\phi$ are the parameters of the GFlowNet).
 We call our method \emph{Variational Bayes-DAG-GFlowNet} (VBG).
-The pseudo-code is available in \cref{alg:three}.